Overview

 Authentication using a Service Account

-In situations where the CLI cannot be used, authentication to your private registry is accomplished by using a Service Account.
+In situations where the CLI cannot be used, authentication to your private image registry is achieved by using a Service Account.

 Use the following parameters to authenticate using Docker or any Docker compatible client: